 “You will not be punished for your anger; you will be punished by your anger.” ― Gautama Buddha

-Everyone in the world gets irritated or angry in some basis of life.
-Being when someone is angry, a lot of people in take the energy of other people, so anger can trigger the emotions of other people, although it does not have to.
+Because a lot of people can take in the energy of someone who is angry, anger can trigger the emotions of other people, although it does not have to.

 With that said, anger may or may not hurt the surrounding people, but 100% of the time it will hurt the person who is angry.